 1. Get motivated and inspired

 Start with looking into other people's manifestos.
-Obviously, don't try and copy them, just see what others have done.
+For example, you can read my Meaningful Manifesto.
+Obviously, don't try and copy other people's manifestos, just see what they have done.
 This boosts your motivation and gives you ideas on what to include in your manifesto and how to manifest it.
 (See what I did there?)

 2. Do a brain dump